rmharp/CheatorNoCheat/README.md

 - Jaccard similarity (token-based) after code normalization.
 - Sequence similarity using Python’s `difflib.SequenceMatcher` ratio (shown as "Sequence").
 - Thresholds for Jaccard or Sequence scores can be adjusted in the GUI/CLI.

+## What this tool is not

+This tool is not a substitute for manually reviewing student submissions for cheating.
+The similarity scores used here (Jaccard and Sequence) are helpful proxies to highlight pairs with unusually similar code, but a high score does not necessarily mean a student has cheated.
+The intent is to reduce the time required for instructors, TAs, or graders to review all submissions by surfacing a smaller, curated set of suspicious pairs for human review and judgment.

 ## CLI